 A Cover Sheet, available at this link.

-A 500-word summary of the book in development, including a schedule for completion.
+A 500-word summary of the book in development.
 Please indicate the argument and/or narrative arc, as well as the intervention that the book will make in your field.
 Additionally, applicants should identify a desired publisher for the manuscript, and indicate whether the work is under contract.
 If so, discuss what role (if any) the press and/or external readers have played, or will play, in providing feedback on the manuscript and its revision.

 A 500-word narrative explaining why and how this opportunity will be important to the process of completing the work.
 Please indicate a schedule for completion, and how this seminar will aid in that goal.
 In this narrative, applicants should include a brief statement specifying their tenure and/or promotion timelines.

 On the cover sheet, please indicate two scholars, external to UTM, who you would like as an external reader—a more senior person whose opportunity to know your work would be beneficial to your career and who is likely to provide substantive and useful feedback.
 Please indicate ranked order, as we’ll only be inviting one and need a back-up if the first person declines.

 Proposals must be saved in the above order as a single PDF and sent via email attachment to Rong Wu firstname.lastname@example.org by 5 PM (EST) on Monday, March 21, 2022.
 Please include the phrase “First Book Manuscript Workshop” in the subject line.